-Trail Running SA members will be eligible for the following random draw prizes, to be drawn randomly the day before the event, for collection on the day of the event.
+Presentations will be at 10:45 am.
+Trail Running SA members will be eligible for the following random draw prizes.
 Joining Trail Running SA is easy and costs only $10.
 Click here for more info on membership, and click here for more information on the random draw.

-- TRSA: 3 x $59 voucher for TRSA merchandise, 3x TRSA Trucker hats, 1 x TRSA tech band, 3 x entries to Five Peaks.
+- TRSA: 2 x TRSA hoodie, 2 x TRSA tech tee/singlet, 2 x TRSA cotton tee, 4x TRSA Trucker hats, 1 x TRSA tech band, 3 x entries to Five Peaks 2022.

 The Trail Running SA team & how to volunteer